justcallmekoko/ROTA/README.md

 ## YouTube

 # Installation
+_The following instructions assume you already own and are proficient with a soldering iron, solder, and hot glue gun._

 **1.** Remove the two plastic grip covers, battery cover, and battery

 **2.** Remove the five outer screws that hold the case together